Skip to main content

 Plesiochronous gradient consensus.
 The substrate for the residential compute grid.
 Filed 2026-05-01.

 Specifications are filed at the USPTO.
-External patentability and value assessments have been completed for all three.
+External patentability and value assessments have been completed across the portfolio.
 The grid is not a sketch on a napkin.

 Buy the box for the picture.